 Contact the Law Offices of Anidjar & Levine

-If you lose a car accident lawsuit, you may find yourself feeling scared and worried.
+You may feel scared and worried if you lose a car accident lawsuit.
 When you have a lawyer working on your case, they can provide support and assistance as you recover from the incident.